tagohd/mono/Outline.md

 - Luke returns home to take a shower and tell his parents he's going on a quest.
 - Luke's moms aren't super stoked about this, but hey!
 Their son is THE CHOSEN ONE!
 That's something to be proud of, right?
 Plus, who are they to interfere with fate?
 - They give him some supplies, including THE NEEDLE.
-- Here I go worrying about the details again (after I specifically restated I wasn't going to), but:
-	- (These are under the third loop because that's when I had the idea, but they apply to the other loops as well.)
-	- Is Case gonna stay the night?
-Plata is only 35 km away (as the crow flies).
-I'm going to say that's probably a 20-30 minute drive, accounting for traffic (likely to be minimal), speed limits (likely to be ignored), stop lights/signs, etc. Not a major drive, but it is late, and Luke's parents are good people.
-They might want him to stay just to be safe.
-At the very least, they'll want to thank him for helping their son—he gets some supplies, too.
-	- If Luke's back on the farm, how is he returning to Plata?
-Is Case taking him?
-Could make sense if he's staying the night, less so if he isn't.
-But, 1) Pauline is still in Plata, so someone's going to have to get her, and 2) before he left on his own to look for Sam, the original plan was that Elizabeth would drive him to the Renaissance Faire tomorrow, anyway.
-	- Why did Case drive Luke back from Plata, anyway?
-(Because I wanted it to happen.)
-		- Why didn't one of his moms just pick him up?
-(I don't know.)
-		- Why didn't he ride Pauline back?
-This one's easy: it's 20-30 minutes by motorcycle, but 5 1/2 hours by horse.
-Plus, even if Edna didn't happen, Luke already rode her *to* Plata.
-She's tired.
-(Also, shouldn't his parents have noticed earlier that Pauline was missing, even if they assumed Luke was at school?
-Were all three of his moms away?)
-		- Why doesn't he just take a train?
-I'm American, so correct me if I'm wrong, but it seems unlikely that there would be a train between two small towns that also runs at night.
-You might be able to catch a train from Plata to Rhapsody at that hour, but not one that's going to stop in Genton.
-	- Where does Case even live?
-Did IMAS set him up with an apartment?
-Is he staying with James and [[Grigori Karstov|Grigori]] (see the "Case File" thread)?
-Would James be okay with that?

 ## 3.2 Initiation
 ### 3.2.1 Tests, Allies, and Enemies
 - Luke learns some spells
 - James is pushing Luke really hard, and Luke's not doing that well with it because of Mana toxicity.
 (He'll just have to try harder.)
 He perseveres because he believes it's necessary to save ~~Sam~~ someone.
 	- He might have a little bit of muscle memory for any spells that have somatic components.
-	- If Case is there, wouldn't he have some objections to James's teaching methods?
-(This is under the third loop because that's when I had the idea, but it could apply to the other loops as well.)
-		- Oh.
-If I do give him the sad backstory that I mentioned in "Case File", maybe he just... thinks it's normal.
-Like, "Yep, this is how people are taught things."
-		- Or he just doesn't feel it's safe for him to object, especially if he lives with James.
-James might turn his abuse towards Case instead, or threaten to kick him out.
-(Even if James wouldn't kick him out (Grigori would kill him—hmmm, maybe that could happen on one of the other loops, actually), it's still something Case *thinks* could happen, because maybe it wouldn't be the first time.)
-			- "Case intentionally draws the abuse to get James to ease off Luke" - No. I don't know how to explain it, but that does not sit right with me.
-Like he's being abused "heroically"?
-Like it's *his* fault for not stopping Luke from being abused, and not James's fault for abusing both of them in the first place?
-(Though Case very well might think that, similar to how Luke thinks it's his fault Case dies.
-Doesn't mean either is correct.)
-But I think the big thing is this: it is perfectly rational that Case would not want to be abused either.
-			- Ooh, wait.
-Maybe on the timeline without Case, James really does kick Case out, and Grigori is the one who kills James.
-Or Luke still kills him, but it's definitely not an accident.
-(Bonus: Luke's like, "Great, even though he didn't die, I still ended up making his life worse.")

 ### 3.2.2 The Approach
 - Luke and Case set out to gather the Legendary Artifacts